 Others will take their opponents off guard by hitting quickly and quickly after receiving such service.

-The Role Of The Chinese Government Leading The Chinese Players’ Dominate Table Tennis Worldwide
+The Role Of The Chinese Government in Leading The Chinese Players Dominate Table Tennis Worldwide

 Given that table tennis is valued as a national sport in China.
 The athletes excelling at table tennis earn huge government incentives.
 Table tennis in China is predominantly government-driven.
 Government bodies administer the sport and funnel money into it to achieve international recognition.

-A vital component driving Chinese domination in table tennis is the government’s approach in promoting table tennis globally, which started with the Ping Pong Diplomacy.
+A vital component driving Chinese domination in table tennis is the government’s approach to promoting table tennis globally, which started with the Ping Pong Diplomacy.